adap/flower/baselines/fedavgm/README.md

 Summarizing all the results:

 ![](_static/fedavgm_vs_fedavg_rounds=10000_cifar10_w_1e-9.png)

+The findings aligns with the report on the original FedAvgM paper that *"To prevent client updates from diverging, we additionally have to use a combination of low absolute learning rate and high momentum"*.

 The following command reproduces the same behavior of Figure 6 from FedAvgM paper for the case of Local Epoch E=1, Reporting Fraction C=0.05, and concentration (α) = 1.
 In this example, it runs just 1,000 rounds: